 Our focus for students at Year 10 is to provide them with opportunities to consider their future pathways.
 There is a heavy focus on careers with students having the opportunity to prepare for VCE or VCAL pathways.
 Pathway decisions are informed by student interests, results and goals and during Course Counselling the best viable options will be presented.
 Our career counsellors and tertiary transition courses help students to make choices that will deliver the best results, not just in terms of ATAR scores and marks, but for their life direction, personal goals and career opportunities.

 We are very proud of our Senior Years program, one that provides students with multiple pathways to reach their career or further education and training goals.
 Our VCAL program is widely considered to be the best in the State, with 100% completion rates consistently achieved since inception.
-Our VCE program consistently exceeds state benchmarks in terms of student results with a median score of 31+ being achieved for the past 6 years.
-We are also able to offer a variety of tertiary level courses as an accredited R.T.O (Registered Trade Organisation).
+Our VCE program consistently exceeds state benchmarks in terms of student results with a median score of 31+ being achieved for the past 13 years.

 The study of English is central to the learning and development of all young Australians.
 It helps create confident communicators, imaginative thinkers and informed citizens.
 It is through the study of English that individuals learn to analyse, understand, communicate and build relationships with others and with the world around them.
 The study of English plays a key role in the development of reading and literacy skills which help young people develop the knowledge and skills needed for education, training and the workplace.
 It helps them become ethical, thoughtful, informed and active members of society.
 In this light, it is clear that the Australian Curriculum: English plays an important part in developing the understanding, attitudes and capabilities of those who will take responsibility for Australia’s future.